How do I become a professionally accredited or registered nutritionist?

 Nutrition Australia, a peak nutrition body has also developed a fact sheet outlining nutrition training and qualification, registration options and desired study outcomes in Australia.
 To view a copy of Nutrition Australia’s fact sheet, please click here.

-While many education and training providers in Australia have Higher Education status (and can therefore award degree qualifications) generally when considering nutrition course providers – course providers such as “colleges”, “institutes” and “academies” are not as well recognised in the nutrition and health science industry.
+While many education and training providers in Australia have Higher Education status (and can therefore award degree qualifications) generally when considering nutrition course providers – course providers such as “colleges”, “institutes” and “academies” are not as well recognised in the nutrition and health science industry as traditional Australian universities are.
 When deciding where to study in order to become a ‘nutritionist’ it is important to consider many factors.
-The following information has been developed to some study-path options and questions to ask if you are wanting to train as a nutritionist.
+The following information has been developed to helo you navigate your nutrition course study-path options and questions to ask if you are wanting to become an appropriately qualified nutritionist.

 Generally most professional nutrition courses will take a minimum of three/four -years full time study to complete (unless you have already completed an undergraduate degree in a related health science).

-- Most courses will involve such subjects as anatomy and physiology, biochemistry, pathology, diagnostics, physical examination, practice managements and counselling as well as nutrition.
+Most courses will involve such subjects as anatomy and physiology, biochemistry, pathology, diagnostics, physical examination, practice management, research skills and counselling as well as nutrition.

-- Students will also be required to undertake several hundred hours in clinical placement (e.g. a nutritionist’s private practice, student clinic, hospitals etc).
-Nutrition and health science qualifications that do not include clinical placement are not commonly recognised by many professional accreditation bodies, which can be problematic as professional membership of accreditation bodies is often vital for attainment of professional indemnity insurance, private health fund rebates and professional recognition upon graduation.
+Students will also be required to undertake several hundred hours in clinical placement (e.g. a nutritionist’s private practice, student clinic, hospitals etc).
+Nutrition and health science qualifications that do not include clinical placement are not commonly recognised by many professional accreditation organisations.
+This can be problematic as professional membership of accreditation bodies is often vital for attainment of professional indemnity insurance, private health fund rebates and professional recognition upon graduation.

 Things to consider when comparing professional nutrition courses